 And I do know how to make a mean tossed salad too: first, I make my way to a local grocery store, and I walk to the aisle where they sell condiments, sauces, and salad dressing, and from there I pick out a brand and flavour of commercial salad dressing that seems like it might be savory enough, and I purchase it; then I go to the produce section, specifically, to the part where they keep vegetables in plastic bags, and from there I pick out a tidy, fresh bag of lettuce and garden vegetables, and I purchase that as well; finally, I take all of that home, and, once home, of course, I wash the lettuce and garden vegetables off, just to be certain, and, then I mix everything up together, and voila!

 Answer a few of the match questions, and next thing you know in their Personality summary okcupid labels you "less spiritual."
 Well, I must zealously protest.
 As a matter of fact, I'm a pantheist, of sorts.
-Just because I don't believe in stuff like magic mirrors, magic flying carpets, pixie dust, witches, warlocks, elves, faeries, astral projection, alternate realities, alternate planes of existence, reincarnation, vision quests, extrasensory perception, or telekinesis, that does not de facto mean that I do not imagine that that sort of stuff could all be very true-- and real.
+Just because I don't believe in stuff like magic mirrors, magic flying carpets, pixie dust, witches, warlocks, elves, faeries, astral projection, alternate realities, alternate planes of existence, reincarnation, vision quests, extrasensory perception, or telekinesis, that does not de facto mean that I do not imagine that that sort of stuff could all be very true-- and very real.
 And, not only that, but, did I mention, that I do believe in the Easter Bunny.
 Not to mention, moreover, the Birdman of Easter Island.
-And, by the way, perhaps I might also mention that I even go so far as to make routine supplication to the sun, the moon, and to each and all of the cars (even the Yugo and the Pontiac Aztek)(!).
+And, by the way, perhaps I might also mention that I even go so far as to make routine supplication to the sun, the moon, and to each and all of the cars (even the Yugo and, yes, the Pontiac Aztek)(!).

 Second editorial note:

 I don't know what the deal is with those match questions, and the personality summaries that OkCupid derives from them; now, they're saying that I am only slightly more liberal than average.
-Only slightly more liberal than average(!): I somewhat emphatically take issue with at least a few, and perhaps even more, of the characterizations that are listed on the personality summary that OkCupid has attached to my profile-- including the one that I mentioned in the editorial note in the paragraph above; however, for the moment, anyway, I'll focus just on their characterization of me as only slightly more liberal than average.
+Only slightly more liberal than average(!): I somewhat emphatically take issue with at least a few, and perhaps even more, of the characterizations that are listed on the personality summary that OkCupid has attached to my profile-- including the one that I mentioned in the first editorial note in the paragraph above; however, for the moment, anyway, I'll focus just on their characterization of me as only slightly more liberal than average.
 For, if the truth be known, I'm so bloody Green that I make Kermit the Frog look like a ruddy red elephant!!
 From my perspective, with respect to a good number of issues, US Senator Bernie Sanders is right!
 Well, maybe I am overstating the point, and exaggerating, just a little bit, but...